 20. You Can Improve Customer Support

 A website helps you communicate smoothly with your customers.
+Especially if you are an eCommerce business and have an omnichannel eCommerce platform, website is going to be one of the most important channels to interact with your customers and drive sales.
 A few ways to do that are;

 - Have an active customer support department.

 21. Educate Your Clients About Your Brand, Products/Services

 Digital marketers have realized that website visitors respond better to educational content rather than promotional.
 If your customers find your blog to be valuable, they will be are more likely to become your clients.
 Your website can have an enormous influence on your potential customers.

 Acknowledging your shortcomings can go a long way in building trust among your customers, as it will show you are actively working on improving your company.
 The aim is to pull your customers in rather than push promotional content out.

 22. Create A Knowledge Base For Your Staff